kingsmo13/Workout-App/README.md

 # Workout7

-  Workout7 is workout application which logs your workouts.It also has a BMI calculator to give you a basic idea about your current body fitness status by taking body weight and height as inputs.
+  Workout7 is a workout application which offers duration based exercises and also logs your workouts.It also has a BMI calculator to give you a basic idea about your current body fitness status by taking body weight and height as inputs.

 ## Demo